metachris/RPIO/documentation/source/pwm_py.rst

 ==============================================

-``RPIO.PWM`` provides PWM via DMA for the Raspberry Pi, using the onboard PWM module for semi-hardware pulse width modulation.
-Pulses can be set as short as 1µs, which equates to a frequency of 500kHz.
+``RPIO.PWM`` provides PWM via DMA for the Raspberry Pi, using the onboard PWM module for semi-hardware pulse width modulation with a precision of up to 1µs.

 With ``RPIO.PWM`` you can use any of the 15 DMA channels and any number of GPIOs per channel.
 Since the PWM is done via DMA, ``RPIO.PWM`` uses almost zero CPU